Japan Air Lines Flight 123: Passengers

-The four survivors, all female, were seated on the left side and toward the middle of seat rows 54–60, in the rear of the aircraft.
-They were Yumi Ochiai, a Japan Air Lines off-duty flight attendant; Hiroko and Mikiko Yoshizaki, a mother and her 8-year-old daughter, who both lost their loved ones in the crash; and Keiko Kawakami, a 12-year-old girl who also lost her parents and sister in the crash.
+The four survivors, all Japanese women, were seated on the left side and toward the middle of seat rows 54–60, in the rear of the aircraft.
+They were Yumi Ochiai, a Japan Air Lines off-duty flight attendant; Hiroko and Mikiko Yoshizaki, a mother and her 8-year-old daughter whose relatives died in the crash; and Keiko Kawakami, a 12-year-old girl whose parents and sister also died in the crash.
 Among the victims were Japanese singer and actor Kyu Sakamoto, and banker Akihisa Yukawa, the father-to-be of violinist and composer Diana Yukawa, born a month after the accident.

 The flight connected two of the largest cities of Japan, and a number of other celebrities initially booked the flight but ultimately had either switched to another flight or used the Tokaido Shinkansen instead.
-These include Sanma Akashiya, Masataka Itsumi and his family, Johnny Kitagawa, and the then cast of Shōten.
+These include Sanma Akashiya, Masataka Itsumi and his family, Johnny Kitagawa, and the then–cast of Shōten.
 Some members of the Shonentai were also scheduled to travel with Kitagawa but had stayed in Tokyo.